WillMenezess/flight_System/README.md

-This project was maded in my university.
+This project was maded in my university, using sql.